R v Edwards Books and Art Ltd: Dickson

-LaForest
+La Forest

-LaForest agreed with everything Dickson found except for his interpretation of section 1.
-LaForest stated that focus must be put on deference to government to pursue its objectives, and on this basis the government should not have to worry as much about being as minimally impairing as Dickson suggested.
+La Forest agreed with everything Dickson found except for his interpretation of section 1.
+La Forest stated that focus must be put on deference to government to pursue its objectives, and on this basis the government should not have to worry as much about being as minimally impairing as Dickson suggested.

 Beetz

-The legislation is not the violation of freedom of religion.
-This violation is due to Saturday observer's choice of "religious tenets over economic benefit".
+Beetz held that the legislation was not the cause of the problem.
+The religious issue was due to the Saturday observer's choice of "religious tenets over economic benefit".
 Even if there were no universal day of rest, Saturday observers would still be economically disadvantaged as opposed to businesses which opted to stay open all seven days.
+There was therefore no breach of s.
+2(a).

 Dissent

-Wilson J was the lone dissenter, claiming that the Act violated section 2(a) and could not be saved under section 1.
-Like LaForest, she agreed with Dickson's reasoning on the first two issues, however she did not agree with the analysis of section 1.
+Wilson J was the lone dissenter, finding that the Act violated section 2(a) and could not be saved under section 1.
+Like La Forest, she agreed with Dickson's reasoning on the first two issues, however she did not agree with the analysis of section 1.

-Wilson focuses on the proportionality of the law.
+Wilson focused on the proportionality of the law.
 She found that the accommodations were insufficient.
 They were too selective, excluding important segments of the population, and created arbitrary classes of people.